Keshan disease

 Keshan disease is a congestive cardiomyopathy caused by a combination of dietary deficiency of selenium and the presence of a mutated strain of Coxsackievirus, named after Keshan County of Heilongjiang province, Northeast China, where symptoms were first noted.
 These symptoms were later found prevalent in a wide belt extending from northeast to southwest China, all due to selenium-deficient soil.
 The disease peaked in 1960–1970, killing thousands of people.

 Often fatal, the disease affects children and women of child-bearing age, characterized by heart failure and pulmonary edema.
 Over decades, supplementation with selenium reduced this condition.

-It had been linked to the coxsackie B virus.
+It had been linked to the Coxsackie B virus, specifically the B3 serotype.
 Current research suggests that the lack of selenium results in a more virulent strain of the coxsackievirus becoming the dominant viral species present in the population of virus, but the mechanism of this selection event is unclear.
+Mutations in genes (SEPHS2, SCN5A, GPX-1, ALAD) are linked to family-clusters of the disease.

 Keshan disease can also lead to higher rates of cancer, cardiovascular disease, hypertension, and strokes.
 In addition, an individual can experience eczema, psoriasis, arthritis, cataracts, alcoholism, and infections.